hjhart/hjhart.blog/_posts/2017-04-05-using-bundler-to-securely-install-your-private-github-gems.markdown

 layout: post
 date: 2017-04-05 12:56:06 PDT
 comments: true
-summary: "We needed to figure out a way to download our private gems from github securely.
+excerpt: "We needed to figure out a way to download our private gems from github securely.
 Here's how we did it."
 ---

 Do you see this message all the time when you run `bundle install`?